cts convention

 Dozens are the Publications international, scientific and popular, derived from all this research and intervention in the clinical field, some real best / long seller and other teaching texts in the best international universities.
 All this has made the Strategic Therapy Center in Arezzo the world reference point for brief strategic psychotherapy and communication oriented to change.

-The working group and researchers which in the early nineties had about 10 collaborators has grown on an international scale, i official collaborators who carry out studies and research to further advance the intervention model and who faithfully use it under the direct monthly supervision of the "master" Giorgio Nardone, are over 200; operating on all five continents.
+The working group and researchers which in the early nineties had about 10 collaborators has grown on an international scale, i official collaborators, associated researchers and psychotherapists, who carry out studies and research to further advance the intervention model and who use it faithfully under the direct monthly supervision of the "master" Giorgio Nardone, are over 500; operating in all five continents.

-There are over 40 teaching and research offices all over the world (Italy, Spain, France, Belgium, Ireland, Russia, Romania, Mexico, Colombia, Chile, Argentina, Costa Rica, Paraguay, United States etc.) which guarantee the teaching and updating of the model.
+There are over 20 teaching and research offices all over the world (Italy, Spain, France, Belgium, Ireland, Russia, Romania, Mexico, Colombia, Chile, Argentina, Bolivia, Costa Rica, Paraguay, United States, etc.) which guarantee teaching and updating regarding the model.

 THE MAIN ACTIVITIES OF THE INSTITUTE

-• psychotherapy, carried out directly by Giorgio Nardone and by four collaborators under his direct supervision (Dr. Elisa Valteroni, Dr. Susanna Scartoni, Dr. Alessia Salvi);
+• Psychotherapy, carried out directly by Giorgio Nardone and the internal team (Dr. Elisa Valteroni, coordinator, Dr. Elisa Balbi, Dr. Ilaria Caponi, Dr. Sara Janni, Dr. Susanna Scartoni, Dr. Simona Zimbaro).

 • specialist training, aimed at graduates in Psychology, Psychologists, Psychotherapists and Doctors.